Classroom (Live) Courses

 e-Campus (Online) Courses

 You have the right to cancel your registration for any reason up to five (5) business days from the date of purchase.
-Requests for cancellation of a registration must be made by contacting Columbia Institute by phone or e-mail.
-The request must be received by Columbia Institute before midnight of the fifth business day from the date of purchase.
+Requests for cancellation of a registration must be made by contacting The Columbia Institute by phone or e-mail at registrar.VSG@corelogic.com.
+The request must be received by The Columbia Institute before midnight of the fifth business day from the date of purchase.

 A cancellation fee will be charged to cancel a registration.
 The amount of the cancellation fee is 15% of the total purchase amount.
 If the course includes textbooks, the books must be returned at the student's expense.
 The request for cancellation will not be processed until any book(s) are returned to the school in reusable condition.